maihoangdo/maihoangdo/README.md

 ### Hello, I'm Mai Do 👋

-- 🔭 I’m currently working on my projects
+- 🔭 I’m a Data Analyst
-- 🌱 I’m currently studying Data Analyst at Northeastern University
+- 🌱 I almost finish my Master degree in Analystics at Northeastern University
 - 💬 Ask me about Anything
-- 📬 How to reach me: [Instagram @maido1991](https://www.instagram.com/maido1991/)
+- 📬 How to reach me: hoangmai187@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I belong to Slytherin with Gryffindor heart